isomerpages/nlb-curiocity/_jurong/Development of Jurong.md

 **Kang chu system**

-The plantations operated by the Chinese was operated under a system where they were headed by a headman or *kangchu* (literally “lord of the river” in Teochew).
-The *kangchu* would convert tracts of virgin jungles around a river catchment area into plantations turning them into *bangsals* (“shed” or “lean-to shelter” in Malay)which were the areas cleared and cultivated with gambier and pepper, and included the processing facilities and accomodation for the workers.
-Averaging between 10 and 50 acres, each *bangsal* usually had around 10 workers.
-As bangsals were located along major rivers including Jurong River, the settlement of each plantation cluster was known as *Kangkar* (or literally "foot of the river" in Teochew).
+The Chinese plantations were organised under a system led by a headman known as a "kangchu," which translates to "lord of the river" in Teochew.
+The kangchu oversaw the transformation of virgin jungle areas near river catchments into plantations.
+These areas were also referred to as "bangsals" (“shed” or “lean-to shelter” in Malay) in reference to the cultivated zones where gambier and pepper were grown as well as the processing facilities and accommodations for the workers within.
+Typically covering an area of 10 to 50 acres, each bangsal usually employed around 10 workers.
+These bangsals were situated along major rivers, including the Jurong River, and the settlements of each plantation cluster were known as "Kangkar", which means "foot of the river" in Teochew.

 ### **Impact on the Landscape of Jurong**